-Here is a breakdown of some of the most exciting things the Boundary alarm has to offer:
+Here is a breakdown of some of the most exciting things the Boundary alarm will offer:

-For example, our motion sensors will be tested against smoke, dry heat, extreme cold, power cuts, mechanical shock, vibration and impact, amongst other things.
+For example, our motion sensors will be independently tested against dry heat, extreme cold, power cuts, mechanical shock, vibration and impact attacks.
 All types of human movement will be checked: slow to fast moving, intermittent, close-up.
-Anti-tampering features will also be tested, so intruders can’t defeat the motion sensor by masking, removing or destroying it.
+We’ve added anti-tampering technology too, so intruders can’t defeat our alarm by removing or destroying the Hub.

 To a PIR sensor living things are simply moving blocks of infra-red heat.
 Generally, sensors will not discriminate between the size and location of the movement, meaning it’ll react to both humans and pets.

 Fortunately, techniques have been developed to avoid this.
 To recognise and discount pets a PIR sensor can be programmed to ignore movement based on weight – the Boundary sensor will ignore pets below 35kg.
 Read more about Boundary PIR sensors here.

 To understand geofencing, imagine an invisible fence around the perimeter of your home as a 360 circle.
 Should you leave the fenced area without setting your alarm you’ll get reminded to set it.

 From research, we know that many don’t set their alarm because they forget or they only remember when they’re halfway to work.
 With Geofencing and the Boundary alarm, you’ll receive a push notification.
 You can then quickly open the phone app and set your alarm.
 Easy!

 Geofencing can detect you coming home too, so we’re looking at future ways to use this.